Outlook Therapeutics® Reports Financial Results for Fiscal Year 2022 and Provides Corporate Update

 - Secured approximately $55 million gross proceeds from recent financings, expected to provide funding through the anticipated FDA approval of ONS-5010 in the third calendar quarter of 2023

-/EIN News/ -- ISELIN, N.J., Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Outlook Therapeutics, Inc. (Nasdaq: OTLK), a biopharmaceutical company working to develop and launch the first FDA-approved ophthalmic formulation of bevacizumab for use in retinal indications, today announced its financial results for its fiscal year ended September 30, 2022, and provided recent corporate highlights.
+ISELIN, N.J., Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Outlook Therapeutics, Inc. OTLK, a biopharmaceutical company working to develop and launch the first FDA-approved ophthalmic formulation of bevacizumab for use in retinal indications, today announced its financial results for its fiscal year ended September 30, 2022, and provided recent corporate highlights.

 Recent Corporate Highlights